 However, the usage of a protective rubber mat might help to stabilize it properly.

-Click right here to have a peek at the price and of of the Exerpeutic Aero Air Elliptical on Amazon.
+Click right here to have a peek at the price of the Exerpeutic Aero Air Elliptical on Amazon.

 The Frame and Construction

 The 1301-Exerpeutic 260 Aero Air Elliptical has a space-saving design and it’s pretty much like the Body Rider BR1830.
 It is not foldable, but it is compact with dimensions of 33” long by 19” wide by 46” high.

 In other words, it requires a workout area with measurements of 2’8” length by 1’6” width.
 Additional clearance of 1-2′ is recommended around it for safety and comfortable workouts.

 It features a solid steel frame that is coated with anti-corrosion gray paint and has ABS plastic covers for the drive.